Ronaldvr/ProFTPd-Admin-SQLite/README.md

-# ProFTPd Admin
+# ProFTPd Admin - Docker

-Graphical User Interface for ProFTPd with MySQL and sqlite3 support
+Dockerized Graphical User Interface for ProFTPd with MySQL and sqlite3 support